Ag-gag: Legal challenges

 On July 22, 2013, the ALDF, PETA (People for the Ethical Treatment of Animals) and others filed their first lawsuit challenging ag-gag laws on constitutional grounds, in Utah.
 Utah's law made it illegal to obtain access to an agricultural operation under false pretenses, such as providing inaccurate information on a job application, which is one of the ways that investigative reporters document violations and abuses.

 Since then, the ag-gag laws of Utah and three other states have been found unconstitutional.
 In August 2015, Idaho's ag-gag law was declared unconstitutional by the U.S. District Court for Idaho, and the decision was upheld on appeal.
 Federal district courts overturned Utah's law July 2017, and Iowa's in January 2019, and initially upheld the law in Wyoming, but overturned Wyoming's law in October 2018 following remand from the Tenth Circuit.
 In 2019, Kansas's long-standing ag-gag law was deemed unconstitutional after a lengthy legal battle.

 Legal challenges to ag-gag laws are ongoing in other states, including Arkansas.

-In general, many legal challenges arise due to conflict with animal advocate groups.
-Between the two, question of legitimacy and respect towards one's First Amendment rights come into conversation.
-Animal agriculture companies are often the authors of ag-gag legislation, and seek to financially benefit from their abuses being hidden from the public.
-Many Ag-gag laws prohibit third party investigation and release of content recorded at livestock facilities, which is a restriction of citizen's freedom of speech and press.